DMattDraper/CycloneTracker/README.md

 CycloneTracker was built using Node version 22.19.0.
 For best results, please proceed with this version.

 At the root level of this project, run the command `npm install` or `npm i`.
-This will insure that all of the required packages are installed.
+This will ensure that all of the required packages are installed.

-Building the application may be required be running.
+Building the application may be required before running.
 To do so, simply run `npm run build`, and wait for the process to finish.

-Finally, run command `npm start`.
+Finally, run the command `npm start`.
 This should launch the application and open it in your browser, located at localhost:3000